 OK, now for the popping fireworks!

 After you have 1/4 c of melted ghee, put it in the pot.
 Place three popcorn kernels in the center of the pot.
 Heat on medium heat.
 Wait patiently a few minutes for all three kernels to pop.
 Then take off the lid and add the rest of the popcorn.
-Quickly pour the sugar on top, and stir the sugar in with the wooden spoon so it’s all mixed evenly.
+Quickly pour the sugar on top, then stir the sugar in with the wooden spoon so it’s all mixed evenly.
 Then do some hula dancing with the pot.
 Grab the oven mitts or potholders, hold the lid on tightly, and swirl and shake the pan around over the burner.
 Soon the popcorn will start popping!
 Keep swirling the pot over the burner until you can count 2 seconds between pops.
 Then take off heat and let sit for a few minutes while the residual heat makes more of the kernels pop.
 When you think you won’t have any more kernels popping, take the lid off and pour into a big mixing bowl.
 Mix in the salt with the wooden spoon.
 Make more batches if you need more for your hungry family!
 I made three batches for our family of 6.

-There is controversy about what to do with the unpopped kernels.
+Controversy exists about what to do with the unpopped kernels.
 I was hoping to recycle them, with my thrifty ways, but dh told me to throw them away, saying they can’t be used again.
 But I found this article saying that you can eventually pop most of them.
 Some people say to soak them in water to increase their water content so they will be more likely to pop.
 Time for a homeschool science experiment!
 I had so many unpopped kernels next time I am going to try using just 1/4 c kernels.

 If you end up burning some of the sugar mixture, which leaves black stuff in the bottom of the pot, an easy way to clean it is by boiling some water in the pot, pouring out the boiling water, then scrubbing the black stuff out with steel wool, baking soda, and dish soap.